Weekly evenings for deepening understanding through knowledge and meditation

 On most Wednesday evenings we meet at 7:15 pm:

-- 7:45 pm – 8:45 pm - readings and discussion.
 A group member will open a question or theme, and offer for discussion (perhaps over several Wednesdays) relevant readings drawn from inspirational and reliable sources, ancient and present day.
+The evening will include a short period of meditation or quiet.

 Optional: 6:45 pm: elementary YOGA exercises and breathing (20 minutes - no change of clothes needed).
 A great way to lead in to meditation and readings & discussion.